avinashpancham/hpo/README.rst

 Train models
 ============

 1. Run MLflow server via the code shown below.
-This Makefile command starts up the Postgres DB and the MLflow server.
+This Makefile command starts up the Postgres database and the MLflow server.
 The MLflow server is accessible via *localhost:5000*.

 .. code-block:: bash